alibaba/general-scene-interface/readme.md

 `npm run setup`

-Should not see any error.
-If something goes wrong (probably caused by a registry).
-Run `npm run clean` and try it again.

 > If you are in China.
-You may want to change registry to a mirror.
+You probably want to change registry to a mirror.
 > - `npm config set registry https://registry.npm.taobao.org`
-> - `yarn config set registry https://registry.npmmirror.com/`

 - build packages